-- ensure that the Headteacher is informed in line with our child protection and safeguarding policy and managing allegations policy immediately and without delay. - inform the LADO and other relevant organisations in accordance with our child protection and safeguarding policy and managing allegations policy. - quarantine any devices until police advice has been sought.
+- ensure that the Headteacher is informed in line with our child protection and safeguarding policy. - inform the LADO and other relevant organisations in accordance with our child protection and safeguarding policy. - quarantine any devices until police advice has been sought.